Cheltenham Township, Pennsylvania: Geography

-Cheltenham is a residential township in the southeasternmost part of Montgomery County, which is in Southeastern Pennsylvania (locally known as the Delaware Valley).
+Cheltenham is a residential township in the southeasternmost part of Montgomery County, which is in Southeastern Pennsylvania (locally known as the Philadelphia metropolitan area).
 It is one of seven municipalities in Montgomery County that borders Philadelphia and is 5 mi northeast of the Center City.
 It also borders Abington Township and Jenkintown on the north side and Springfield Township on the west side.

 According to the U.S. Census Bureau, the township has a total area of 9.0 sqmi, all land.
 The area consists of rolling hills and also features a few streams flowing through it, most notably the Tookany Creek.
 The highest elevation is 411 ft, at the intersection of Sunset and Lindley Roads.
 The lowest elevation is 63 ft, in the southeasternmost part of the township, where Tookany Creek flows into Philadelphia.
 It includes the census-designated places of Arcadia University, Glenside, and Wyncote.
 Other communities include Cheltenham, Elkins Park, Melrose Park, La Mott and Laverock, Edge Hill, and Cedarbrook.
 All of the communities form a border with Philadelphia along Cheltenham Avenue.